Leadership Tips: Starting Your Career – Part II

 Only make commitments you can keep.
 Keep your integrity intact.

-Learn from leaders – good and bad.
+Learn from leaders – good and evil.

 It’s easy to learn from great leaders.
-They are natural role models and we instinctively adopt their traits.
+They are natural role models, and we instinctively adopt their traits.
 But the best lessons are learned from bad leaders.

 Demonstrate integrity in all that you do, say, or profess.